LeoDreamer2004/Music-Trainer/README.md

 ## How to build

 Make sure you have installed `python3` and `pip`.
-The third party used are all saved in the config text.
+All used third parties are saved in the config text.
 Run in terminal:

 ```shell
 pip install -r requirements.txt